-- ▶ Discovering wine varieties (there's more than just red and white)

-- Exploring port and sherry

-- Checking out sparkling wines and vermouth

-ine, as most of you know, is made from fermented grapes.
+- Discovering wine varieties beyond red and white - Exploring port and sherry - ▶ Checking out sparkling wines and vermouth ine, as you probably know, is made from fermented grapes.
 It comes in red, white, or rosé (pink or blush) varieties.
 Winemaking dates back to roughly 3000 BC, and it's here to stay.